muesli/docker-backup/README.md

 want to create a backup of a single (or a few) containers, maybe to restore them on another system later.

-Some services also need to be aware (flushed/synced/paused) of an impending backup, e.g. databases.
+Some services, such as databases, also need to be aware (flushed/synced/paused) of an impending backup.
 The backup should be run on the Docker host, as you don't want to have a backup client configured & running in every single container either, since this would add a lot of maintenance & administration overhead.